 Article

-Severe thickening and fibrosis of the vessel walls, and lumen occlusion were found in the placental arteries of women infected with SARS-CoV-2
+Severe thickening and fibrosis of the vessel walls, smooth muscle cell proliferation, and lumen occlusion were found in the placental arteries of women infected with SARS-CoV-2

 About the study